0xf1sh/CyanoPSP/README.md

 - Home Menu
 - Touch tones, when pressing the cross button on an app/widget.
 - App drawer highlighting effect.
+- Menu buttons Highlighting effects.
 - Battery functions.
 (Displays the battery percentage, by using icons.)
 - App Drawer
-- Recovery Menu (will merge, once completed) https://github.com/joel16/PSP-CM-Recovery
+- Recovery Menu (Merged) - Use R + X to launch Recovery menu, once you're in home.
 - Lockscreen
 - Notification Slider